 But I’m not going to sit here and try to sell you on the area when I think that it does a great job of selling itself.
 Instead, I’m going to share a few of the main destinations that I’d recommend stopping by.
 Let’s get started.

 1. Stop by New York City

 Flights into New York City can be pretty affordable since there are so many big airports in the area.
 Because of the cheap flights and central location, New York is a great spot to start your journey.
 You could spend years in New York and barely scrape the surface on what it has to offer.
 But one of my favorite parts of the city is the High Line.
-Walk the city from above and take in the hustle and bustle below.
-There is tons of great street art along the high line- you’re sure to be inspired.
+There are endless other sights, from museums to good food, the Bronx Zoo, Central Park, Chinatown, and more.

 2. Get historic in Pennsylvania

 Philadelphia is Pennsylvania’s largest city, and while it is about a six hour drive away, that doesn’t mean it’s not worth the effort.
 You can break it up into a couple of days if you want to stop off along the way, and once you’re there you can immerse yourself in American history and learn more about everything from the Declaration of Independence to which artists helped to define America.